armadillu/ofxEasyRetina/README.md

 PD: This is quite an ugly hack, but it makes it very easy to make retina compatible an exising non-retina project.

+There's also a v008 branch that adds OpenFrameworks v008 compatibility.

 ### How to use